khusshhhhh/khusshhhhh/README.md

 <br>
 I earned a Bachelor of Computer Engineering in 2018–2022 to strengthen my craft.
 I was a UI/UX designer for a startup in Ahmedabad, India, during this key moment.
 Self-taught designer, I created seamless user experiences and appealing visuals that matched the company's goal.

 I travelled from India's stunning coastlines and landscapes to Adelaide's tranquil downtown.
-Joining the acclaimed MSc Data Science curriculum was a new chapter.
+Joining the acclaimed Masters of Data Science curriculum was a new chapter.
 When data and intellect collided, I studied science and data analysis.

 Data Analyst and Data Scientist, I combine creativity with analytics.
 I seek solutions that turn raw data into strategic gold with a design-trained eye and a mind that understands data's story.